jutuli/Day21-22-FinalProject-HealthApp/README.md

 The Personalized Health App replicates a provided Figma design to practice core front-end development skills.
 It includes:

-- A responsive navigation menu with a burger menu for smaller screens.
+- A responsive navigation menu with a burger menu for mobile screens.
 - A hero section with calls-to-action for user engagement.
 - Feature cards showcasing app functionalities.
 - A calorie requirement calculator implemented with JavaScript.
 - Dynamic blog previews and pricing plans with adaptable layouts.

 **Note:** Some elements, such as the buttons and the burger menu, are currently non-functional placeholders.
-The focus of this project was on building the layout and responsive design.
+The focus of this project was on building the layout and responsive design for desktop, tablet and mobile devices.

 ---